How do you choose the right person to help you with your business?

 4. How do they describe business coaching?

-If they tell you it’s all about helping you to focus and bring out the best in yourself, they are only half way there.
+If they tell you it’s all about helping you to focus and bring out the best in yourself, they are only halfway there.

-One client once told me before deciding to work with me, he was wary of getting ‘another consultant who just talks things through without arriving at a clear action plan’.
+He was wary of getting ‘another consultant who just talks things through without arriving at a clear action plan’.